Juan-Ceballos/Owlette-App/README.md

 ## Overview

-An app for politcal awareness and education.
+An app for politcal awareness and education.Outlet for political Knowledge.

 ## Built With